p1ng-request/docs/templates/PDF/PDF_Merge_multiple_PDF_documents.md

 **Author:** [Minura Punchihewa](https://www.linkedin.com/in/minurapunchihewa/)

-This notebook merges together multiple PDFs
+**Description:** This notebook allows users to combine multiple PDF documents into a single file.

 ## Input